 Notes On My Work

 My recent abstract work explores a pairing of opposites: geometric structures in contrast with gestural free forms, calligraphic over atmospheric spaces.
 The paintings suggest movements and patterns in nature: from the microscopic to the cosmic scale.
 The works represent my reaction against the extreme visual and verbal turbulence within today’s world: in them, I look for refuge, retreat into self, silence.
 My purpose is to heal not to shock.
 Like music, offer comfort and hope, as Yo-Yo Ma says.

 Education : Bachelor Architecture University of Florida; M. Architecture Harvard University Graduate School of Design.
 Extensive travel and early training in painting and drawing.
 Based in Hudson, NY.

 Exhibitions: Her work has been exhibited in 27 solo and over 50 group shows in the USA and internationally including the Museum of Contemporary Art Chicago, The Bronx Museum of the Arts, Museum of Latin American Art Long Beach, CA, Snite Museum of Art, IN, Baum Gallery of Fine Art, AK, Museum of Art Fort Lauderdale, Lowe Museum of Art, Bernice Steinbaum Gallery, Bianca Lanza Gallery, Gutierrez Fine Art, FL.
 AIR Gallery, Joyce Goldstein, Bridgewater Lustberg Gallery, NYC.

-She is represented in many public and private collections, including Eskenazy Museum of Art, IN, Bryn Mawr College, PH, Stanford University, CA, UCSB Museum CA, University of Southern California, CA, Lowe Museum, Wolfsonian FIU, Diane and Robert Moss, Fracie B. Good David Horvitz, Rafael and Marijean Miyar and other international private collectors.
+Collections: She is represented in many national public collections, including Eskenazy Museum of Art, IN, Bryn Mawr College, PH, Stanford University, CA, UCSB Museum CA, University of Southern California, CA, Lowe Museum, Wolfsonian FIU, and private collections Diane and Robert Moss, Fracie B. Good David Horvitz, Rafael and Marijean Miyar and other international private collectors.